MichaelGitHubHype/MichaelGitHubHype/README.md

 ### Hi there, I'm Michael Sheinman 👋

 🌱 I'm currently a fourth year Computer Science student at the University of Toronto.
-I also work as a Teaching Assistant for Operating Systems and Parallel Programming at the University of Toronto!
+I also work as a Teaching Assistant at the University of Toronto!
 I previously interned at [Citi](https://www.citigroup.com/citi/) as a Software Developer and I worked at [Korcode](https://korcode.com/) as a Full Stack Developer.

 I love exploring new projects, frameworks and languages.
-Feel free to browse around at my previous work.
+I like blogging on my free time, check out out my [medium page](https://medium.com/@michaelsheinman).
 <!--
 **MichaelGitHubHype/MichaelGitHubHype** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.